Corporal punishment: Antiquity

 Plutarch, also in the first century, writes:

 Middle Ages

-In Medieval Europe, the Byzantine Empire blinded and denosed some criminals and rival emperors.
+In Medieval Europe, the Byzantine Empire blinded and removed the noses of some criminals and rival emperors.
 Their belief that the emperor should be physically ideal meant that such disfigurement notionally disqualified the recipient from office.
 (The second reign of Justinian the Slit-nosed was the notable exception.)
 Elsewhere, corporal punishment was encouraged by the attitudes of the Catholic church towards the human body, flagellation being a common means of self-discipline.
-This had an influence on the use of corporal punishment in schools, as educational establishments were closely attached to the church during this period.
+This influenced the use of corporal punishment in schools, as educational establishments were closely attached to the church during this period.
 Nevertheless, corporal punishment was not used uncritically; as early as the 11th century Saint Anselm, Archbishop of Canterbury was speaking out against what he saw as the excessive use of corporal punishment in the treatment of children.